Volunteering with Iowa 4-H

-In Fall 2012 and Spring 2013, New Volunteer training was provided for new 4-H club/project and Clover Kids volunteers at 17 sites around the state.
+In Fall 2013/Winter 2014, New Volunteer training was provided for new 4-H club/project and Clover Kids volunteers at 17 sites around the state.
 This interactive training includes an agenda loaded with knowledge, skills, and tools needed to enhance a volunteer’s work with 4-H youth.
 Included are breakout sessions specific for 4-H clubs and Clover Kids groups to allow for more targeted skill building for volunteers working with those specific age groups.
 Volunteers receive a “toolbox” – a binder of resources to support their work with their club or group.